jpike/noah_ark/README.md

 This in-development game is based on the Biblical story of Noah's Ark.
 The goal is to provide a fun way to become more familiar with and learn more about the story of Noah's Ark.

 The game will be a native Windows game, running at least on Windows 8.
-Currently, the game is in the earliest stages of development, with little more than an empty window appearing when run.
+Currently, the game is still in the early stages of development.

 ## Gameplay